Instructional Technology Innovation

 The Forest software platform is used to solicit ideas from the UIC community.
 Community members can submit ideas on the Forest software at any time.
 Other community members can upvote suggestions.
 New ideas are periodically reviewed by the ITI subcommittee.

-Current Pilot Programs
+Pilot Programs quote Heading link

 Pilot programs are an effective, low-cost way to test new ideas and move instructional technology forward.

 See ideas or submit an idea Heading link

 CATE Innovation Process: From Ideas to Pilot Heading link

 The ITI Subcommittee facilitates EdTech innovation for UIC by identifying ideas that should be converted into a campaign.
 Campaigns are created within the Forest software system.
 The subcommittee reviews all current ideas in the general channel at its monthly meeting and decide which ones to promote to campaigns.
 The criteria for promotion can be flexible, and may include community interest through upvotes, relevance to prior discussions at the full committee, and current capacity in the campaign system.